GOOD SECURITY PRACTICES

 Securing Highly Sensitive Data

-The data in this category require extraordinary protection because it has the potential to cause severe damage to people or the university if it is lost or accessed by unauthorized persons.
+Data in this category requires extraordinary protection because it has the potential to cause severe damage to people or the university if it is lost or accessed by unauthorized persons.

 Examples include, but are not limited to: extensive personal information lists (sets of information that form a "complete picture" of a person); a file of passwords to other systems; police records; medical records; formulae for dangerous substances; bank account information; internal EEO accusations (or other information that would cause great personal reputational damage); crosswalks (lists that match two ID numbers like SSNs and G Numbers).
 These are just a sample of the type of data that requires extraordinary security measures.